DogukanBas/x86assembly-complex-recursion/README.md

 nested loops are harder to implement.
 In this problem I have implemented a nested  recursion function.
 As given above.

 Also in the XXX_B file, I have implemented the same function using dynamic programming aproach.
 Which works faster as it doesn't re-calculate already calculated values

+After the values are calculated, I printed them to the console using INT 21H Interruption, which only prints characters so I loop over the number and print in ASCII, there is no built-in print-like function in x86 assembly.
+It is only possible using such IO interruptions